ManuelSR26/manuelsr26.github.io/about.md

 ## Hi there!
 My name is Manuel.
-### I am originally from Oaxaca, Mexico.
-Currently, I live and work in California.
-I work as an engineer in the Telecom industry, and and online MS Data Science student.
-In my spare time I am learning to play the guitar.
+### I am originally from Mexico.
+I was born in Oaxaca and raised in Puebla, two of the most iconic places in my home country.

+### I have lived in several countries and cities around the world.
+Since 2014, I reside in California (first in the  San Francisco Bay Area and the in Orange County, with a stop for a few months in San Antonio Texas).